You cannot predict the future, but you can plan for the future.

 During this portion of planning, it’s easy to become so overly-vigilant that we end up eliminating any sort of enjoyment or hopeful outlook from the goal-setting or future-planning process.
 As I’ve mentioned, you are going to be discussing some heavy topics — life insurance, planning for illness, emergency funds…

-So, let’s talk about the fun side!
+So, let’s talk about the fun side of setting goals in your marriage!

 Inasmuch as practicality is important to discuss, the enjoyment of life and overall happiness is also just as important.
 This life is tough, fleeting, and confusing at times, so we have to enjoy it as much as we can.